civilservicelgbt/civilservicelgbt.github.io/_publications/2024-01-08-about-the-mentoring-scheme.md

 We strongly encourage people at all grades to sign up as mentors – whether you're an SCS or an AO.
 Everyone can help someone!
 The more mentors we have, the more mentees we can support through the programme.

+{% if registration == "open" %}
-<a href="/publication/register-as-a-mentor" title="Visit the mentee registration page" class="button button--action">Register as a mentor</a>
+<a href="/mentoring/register" title="Visit the mentor registration page" class="button button--action">Register as a mentor</a>
+{% else %}
+> ### You can't register as a mentor right now
+>
+> Registrations for 2024 mentoring programme are currently closed.
+Our [mentoring topic page](/mentoring) contains the lastest information about the programme and when it will next be available.
+{% endif %}

 ### Who can be a mentee